heremaps/gluecodium/docs/lime_idl.md

   This is the default specification for this attribute.
   * **Label** **=** **"**_LabelName_**"**: marks a parameter of a function or a constructor to have a distinct argument label in Swift.
-  * **Extension**: marks a type collection (`types`) to be generated as Swift extension.
-The primary use case for this is adding nested types into a pre-existing Swift type (i.e. non-generated).
-  Extending a generated type is also possible, but requires usage of `Name` attribute to avoid name clashes on other platforms.
   * **Skip** \[**=** **"**_CustomTag_**"** \]: marks an element to be skipped (not generated) in Swift.
 Can be applied to any element except for enumerators.
 Optionally, if custom tag is specified, the element is only skipped if that tag was defined (see `@Skip` above).